Bright Spots: Igniting Change Together – Bringing the Catalyst Community to National City

 ARTS Partnership With National City

 During our lunch session, guests had the chance to enjoy the unique and creative space of the ARTS Center.
-We were treated to a musical performance by ‘Friend of ARTS’ and former ARTS Program Coordinator, Terry Matsuoka, who played tunes on our patio stage.
+We enjoyed a musical performance by ‘Friend of ARTS’ and former ARTS Program Coordinator, Terry Matsuoka, who played tunes on our patio stage.
 Guests also had the opportunity to network and explore more of what National City has to offer, with a tour of Kimball Park guided by ARTS Advancement Coordinator Jose Lopez and Recreation Supervisor Zaide Jurado, City of National City.

 "What I wanted to show in this piece is the historical significance of National City's Victorian homes and their legacy.
 I painted the National City's Brick Road as they are the ones I used to walk by every time I walked home from ARTS, and because I believe that it is important to remember our past, especially when it's as rich as National City's history."